LucasDelfino92/morrowindsharp/modlist.md

 - [**Spriggans and Twiggans**](https://www.nexusmods.com/morrowind/mods/43350) by Melchior Dahrk: model and texture replacer for the Spriggan creature and its unique ingredient: heartwood.
   - MO2 will install this mod as a BAIN package.
 Tick **0-Data Files** and click **OK**.
 - [**Subtle Smoke**](https://www.nexusmods.com/morrowind/mods/47341) by wazabear: makes it so many smoke effects are much more laid back and easier on the eyes.
+- [**Transporter Lights**](https://www.nexusmods.com/morrowind/mods/48050) by Eq: Caravaners, Gondoliers, and Shipmasters equip lights at night for more immersion.
 - [**Vanilla-Friendly Almalexia Replacer**](https://www.nexusmods.com/morrowind/mods/47068) by Half11 and Qarl: face replacer for Almalexia that also doubles the resolution.
 Makes her look less dumb.
   - Only install the **Vanilla-Friendly Almalexia Replacer** main file.
 - [**Visually Filled Soul Gems**](https://www.nexusmods.com/morrowind/mods/46709) by NullCascade: makes in-world soul gems that are filled appear as enchanted items.
+- [**Vivec Palace Water Replacer**](https://www.nexusmods.com/morrowind/mods/48291/) by Anumaril21: replaces the water in the Palace of Vivec's canals using the animation method and textures of Tamriel Rebuilt's water statics.
+Two versions are included, one with the original color of the Tamriel Rebuilt models, and another with a slightly more blue tint.
+No requirements.
+  - Only install the **Vivec Palace Water Replacer** main file.
+  - MO2 will install this mod as a BAIN package.
+Tick the following options and click **OK**:
+    - **00 Core**
+    - **01 Original Color**
 - [**Waterfalls Tweaks**](https://www.nexusmods.com/morrowind/mods/46271) by multiple: reduces the water splash from **Better Waterfalls** to a more reasonable size.
 - [**Weapon Sheathing**](https://www.nexusmods.com/morrowind/mods/46069) by akortunov, Greatness7, Heinrich, Hrnchamd, London Rook, Lord Berandas, Melchior Dahrk, MementoMoritius, NullCascade, PetetheGoat, PikachunoTM, and Remiros: equipped weapons will be shown on the character's hip or back.
 This new functionality affects both the player and all other characters, and works with all weapons from all mods.
 Additionally features a comprehensive set of high quality quiver and scabbard assets.
   - Only install the **WeaponSheathing 1.6-MWSE** main file.